Yongbinkang/ExpFinder/README.md

-# ExpFinder: An Ensemble Expert Finding Model Integrating N-gram Vector Space Model and μCO-HITS
+# ExpFinder: An Ensemble Model for Expert Finding from Text-based Expertise Data

 ## Introduction
 <p align="justify">